Cyber Safety Tip of the Week (May 14, 2018)

 Note: teachers and staff are strongly urged to stay off of shopping sites and social networks while using District supplied laptops or desktops (this is especially true when using devices outside of the District).
 These types of sites promote computer viruses, along with types of malware, spyware,and ransomeware that could negatively impact your computer and jeopardize your data.

-The Fall and holiday seasons are a prime time for phishing attacks.
+The tax and vacation seasons are a prime time for phishing attacks.
 Scammers will attempt to gain access to your personal information, eg., credit/debit card information, bank account information, your social security number, etc., by posing as legitimate companies or sites, emails, or even telephone contacts.
 Scammers can even hold your data hostage, i.e., “ransomeware”; in this case, the user’s data is encrypted and held hostage.
 In order to decrypt the data, a ransome is demanded by the scammers.

 The attached post lists nine tips from Kapersky Labs, a leading anti-virus company, to protect yourself from phishing attacks.